Subarnapur district: History

-In the 8th century CE, the region was known as Swarnapur and was rules by vassal lords of the Bhaumkaras of Tosali.
+In the 8th century CE, the region was known as Swarnapur and was ruled by vassal lords of the Bhaumkaras of Tosali.
 The region was then ruled by the Somavamsis and eventually became one of two capitals of the Somavamsis.
 Around the 10th and 11th centuries, the region was called Pashima Lanka or Western Lanka.
 The evidence for these names comes from a Somavamsi prince of the region called Kumara Someswaradeva who issued a copper plate charter in the late 10th century which identified him as the ruler of Paschima Lanka.
 Historically, the presiding deity of the region was the goddess Lankeswari.
 At some point during Somavamsi rule, the region was given its current name, Subarnapur.
 It was formally established as a district in 1993.

 Economy

 In 2006 the Ministry of Panchayati Raj named Subarnapur one of the country's 250 most backward districts (out of a total of 640).
 It is one of the 19 districts in Odisha currently receiving funds from the Backward Regions Grant Fund Programme (BRGF).